WalletScrutiny/WalletScrutinyCom/_iphone/com.metapay.mymetapay.md

 - We confirmed that it was not source-available by searching for the app ID on [GitHub code](https://github.com/search?q=com.metapay.mymetapay&type=code).
 - There was also an option to buy.
 But it was not accessible and the app asked us to verify our "real name identity" first.
 - We are somewhat placed in a quandary whether to label this as "custodial" or as not a wallet for bitcoin.
 On one hand, the QR code in the field with a BTC logo, did not even provide a BTC address of any sort but a user ID.
 The other bitcoin apps that we tried to scan the QR code simply gave an error.
-- On the other hand, presuming that the app does have capabilities to accept Bitcoin, it definitely is a custodial app because no private keys were given.
+- On the other hand, presuming that the app does have capabilities to accept Bitcoin, it definitely is a custodial app because no private keys were given and verification is required prior to accessing other features of the app.
 - With no user guide and sparse documentation in the user agreement which can only be read from the app, we will mark this app as **not a wallet for bitcoin**.